Azure Monitor Logs

 4. Click Start Setup.

-5. Follow Panther's instructions for configuring an Azure Blob Storage Source.
+5. Follow Panther's instructions for configuring an Azure Event Hub or Azure Blob Storage Source.

-To export Azure Monitor logs to a Blob storage container:
+To export Azure Monitor logs to Event Hubs or a storage account, follow the instructions below:

 1. In your Azure dashboard, navigate to the Monitor service.